RavicharanN/triton-image-captioning-blip/README.md

 ###  Performance analysis on other configurations

 Replace `base_model_cpu` with other models from the model_repository for other models.
-(Quantized models will be added soon)
+(Quantized models will be added soon).

+**Note:** Make sure to copy the `model.onnx` onto every model similar to that of the cpu step before you run the analyis.
+If any changes are made to the configs the triton server needs to be restarted for it to reflect

 #### Single GPU - with dynamic batching
 ```